 In some cases, homeowners enter into a situation where they didn’t understand the terms of the mortgage or they were fraudulently induced into a subprime loan situation.
 These are individuals who need the guidance of a legal professional that understands the landscape.

 Szabo Law Group is committed to assisting individuals through their financial obstacles.
 Aron Szabo personally meets with every client and spends time listening and understanding their particular circumstance.
 Szabo Law Group will review every particular financial circumstance and provide a solution.
-To schedule a free consultation, contact the Szabo Law Group today at (954) 210–6054.
+To schedule consultation, contact the Szabo Law Group today at (954) 210–6054.